awegsche/pyrgtpsa/README.md

 print(f"my_sin(pi/2) =\n{my_sin(phi)}")
 ```

-(_note_ that the calculation order `range(1,10)` is arbitrary here and should be adapted according to the order of the Tpsa)
+_note that the calculation order `range(1,10)` is arbitrary here and should be adapted according to the order of the Tpsa_

-and, running it, should yield:
+and running it should yield:

 ```
 sin(pi/2) =